totalspectrum/spin2cpp/doc/basic.md

 dim as single a(10), b%, c$, d
 ```

-Variables declared inside a function or subroutine are "local" to that function or subroutine, and are not available outside or to other functions or subroutines.
+Variables declared with `dim` inside a function or subroutine are "local" to that function or subroutine, and are not available outside or to other functions or subroutines.
 Variables dimensioned at the top level may be used by all functions and subroutines in the file.

 See also VAR.